Helix-Platform/Sandbox-NG/docs/helix_with_esp32.md

 #### About

 The code below automatically creates the sensor in the Helix Sandbox and sends the temperature and humidity from DHT-11 to Helix using the restful message with the POST method.
 Moreover, this code uses the force update to guarantee the storage persistence on the database.
-You can use the Arduino IDE to create the code for your NodeMCU.
+You can use the Arduino IDE to create the code for your ESP32.

 #### Electrical Diagram